Updated: Mar 6

-Another Owl that is in our area (near Hessen Strasse, not far from Crosshill), is a Barred Owl.
+Another Owl that is being seen this year in our area is a Barred Owl.
 I only saw it briefly as it cruised from a small meadow into the forest.
 The one pictured below was along the St. Jacobs Mill Race a few years ago.

 I hope that frequent Owl sightings are an indication that these marvellous Birds are enjoying success in finding adequate food and habitat in our area this year!

 And so Winter progresses, and the days are brightened by the arrivals of some incredible creatures.
 As we make our way through another "lockdown",